 Linda would of course be the perfect embodiment.
 Dying in the early morning – or, in keeping with her professional approach, sleeping her last – she seemingly made sure that no schedule that required her for the day would be disrupted by any untoward drama in real life.
 Anything dramatic, for her, should be allowed to emerge only in her performances.

 First published June 13, 2020, as “Remembering Anita Linda: She Devoted Her Life So Completely to Her Craft that It Defined Her,” in ABS-CBN News Channel.
-The author acknowledges the solicitation and assistance of Jerome Gomez, as well as anecdotes provided by the late Vic Delotavo and several leads provided by Bibeth Orteza (including the very first endnote entry).
+The author acknowledges the solicitation and assistance of Jerome Gomez, as well as anecdotes shared by the late Vic Delotavo and several leads provided by Bibeth Orteza (including the very first endnote entry).
 This article is for a wonderful and supportive social-media acquaintance, Jane Po.

-This information first came out in the citation for Anita Linda’s award for outstanding achievement, given by the Filipino Film Critics Circle (of which I was a member then.
+This information first came out in the citation for Anita Linda’s award for outstanding lifetime achievement, given by the Filipino Film Critics Circle, of which I was a member then.
 (Her acceptance speech, delivered in English, was a marvel of humility, ending with – paraphrasing, regarding her worthiness – “If people still want to have me around, I promise to keep working as long as I live.”)
 The citation was published in the group’s first decadal collection and reprinted in the second; see “Anita Linda,” in The Urian Anthology 1970-1979 (Quezon City: Manuel L. Morato, 1983), pp. 420-21, taglined Jun Cruz Reyes, trans.
 Nicanor G. Tiongson.
 After 1953, Patria Plata stopped working altogether at Premiere, while Anita Linda had occasional projects, although not as actively as before.